 At St George the Martyr, we have a strong focus on computing.
-This is very important to our students because of the prevalence of technology in the everyday world and also due to the move to remote learning.
+This is very important to our children because of the prevalence of technology in the everyday world and also due to the move to remote learning.

-At school, students are able to use ICT across a range of subjects.
-Students are able to access Chromebooks, laptops, iPods and iPads.
-We also have a link with the Camden Learning Centre (CLC) to offer students even greater opportunities to further their interest in technology.
-As well as a Computer Coding Club for those enthusiastic coders.
+At school, our children are able to use ICT across a range of subjects.
+The children are able to access Chromebooks, laptops and iPads.
+We also have a link with the Camden Learning Centre (CLC) to offer even greater opportunities to further their interest in technology.
+We also offer a Computer Coding Club for enthusiastic coders.

 E-safety is a high priority to teach in all areas of our school from the safe use of a computer to internet safety.

-In Key Stage 1, students learn how to program ‘Bee Bots’ using directions, therefore creating their own basic computer code.
+In Key Stage 1, the children learn how to program ‘Bee Bots’ using directions, therefore creating their own basic computer code.
 They also start to use word processing software, such as Microsoft Word and create animated stories on Purple Mash.

-In lower Key Stage 2, students are introduced to ‘Scratch’, where they begin to create code for characters, backgrounds and other elements.
+In lower Key Stage 2, the children are introduced to ‘Scratch’, where they begin to create code for characters, backgrounds and other elements.
 They also further their word processing skills by starting to use programs like PowerPoint to create presentations and publishing their own work using Word.

-In upper Key stage 2, students are using ‘Scratch’ progressively and creating their own games, stories and quizzes.
-Students start to use excel and publisher as well as other Microsoft programs independently.
+In upper Key stage 2, the children are using ‘Scratch’ progressively and creating their own games, stories and quizzes.
+Children start to use excel and publisher as well as other Microsoft programs independently.
 Pupils are therefore developing confidence in the use of ‘Scratch’ to create code and design their own programmes.

-We are constantly assessing the students learning in Computing by using self, peer and teacher assessment.
+We are constantly assessing the children's learning in Computing by using self, peer and teacher assessment.
 We use verbal feedback to help further the students learning and model misconceptions.